PaddlePaddle/PaddleHelix/apps/pretrained_compound/pretrain_gnns/README.md

 #### Data link
 You can choose to download the dataset from the [link](http://snap.stanford.edu/gnn-pretrain/data/chem_dataset.zip) provided by us and perform the corresponding preprocessing for your use.
 It is recommended to unzip the data set and put it in the data folder under the root directory, if not, please create a new data folder.

-    # cd to pahelix folder
+    # cd to PaddleHelix folder
     mkdir -p data
     cd data
     wget http://snap.stanford.edu/gnn-pretrain/data/chem_dataset.zip